About the benefit

 150 days more if you have children under the age of 18

 If you have children under the age of 18 when the 300th day of the compensation period is paid out to you, you will automatically be granted an additional 150 days.
 Your compensation level would stay the same during these 150 Days.

 No benefit the first six days

-Each compensation period begins with a compulsory qualifying period of seven days.
-During these seven days, you will not receive compensation.
+Each compensation period begins with a compulsory qualifying period of six days.
+During these six days, you will not receive compensation.

-The seven qualifying days will be deducted when you fill in your time report in Mina sidor.
+The six qualifying days will be deducted when you fill in your time report in Mina sidor.
 A maximum of five qualifying days can be deducted per week